autopilotpattern/mysql/README.md

 A running cluster includes the following components:

 - [MySQL](https://dev.mysql.com/): we're using MySQL5.6 via [Percona Server](https://www.percona.com/software/mysql-database/percona-server), and [`xtrabackup`](https://www.percona.com/software/mysql-database/percona-xtrabackup) for running hot snapshots.
+- [ContainerPilot](https://www.joyent.com/containerpilot): included in our MySQL containers to orchestrate bootstrap behavior and coordinate replication using keys and checks stored in Consul in the `preStart`, `health`, and `onChange` handlers.
-- [Consul](https://www.consul.io/): used to coordinate replication and failover
+- [Consul](https://www.consul.io/): is our service catalog that works with ContainerPilot and helps coordinate service discovery, replication, and failover
 - [Manta](https://www.joyent.com/object-storage): the Joyent object store, for securely and durably storing our MySQL snapshots.
-- [ContainerPilot](https://www.joyent.com/containerpilot): included in our MySQL containers to orchestrate bootstrap behavior and coordinate replication using keys and checks stored in Consul in the `preStart`, `health`, and `onChange` handlers.
 - `triton-mysql.py`: a small Python application that ContainerPilot will call into to do the heavy lifting of bootstrapping MySQL.

 When a new MySQL node is started, ContainerPilot's `preStart` handler will call into `triton-mysql.py`.